sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 Start by working with Event Streams, to create a topic and to define and capture connection information:
 1. Navigate to the Event Streams dashboard:
- - Open a browser session to the Cloud Integration Platform home: `https://mycluster.icp/integration/`
+ - Open a browser session to the ICP4I Platform Navigator: `https://mycluster.icp/integration/`
  - Under `Messaging`, select the `es` link, to open the Event Streams Dashboard.
  - (If you see an error screen similar to that shown below, then simply select the `Open es` link in the middle.)
 		![](./images/cipdemo/open_es_error.jpeg)
  - Provide or accept the credentials (Username **admin** Password **admin**) , then `Log In`.

 1. Now you are in the main Event Streams dashboard.
-Select the `Topics` tab.
-1. Select `Create Topic`, to start creating a new topic:
+Select the `Topics` tab and then `Create Topic`, to start creating a new topic:
  - You will be taken through 4 screens where you specify basic Topic configuration.
 Note the` Advanced` option : this would present all the parameters on one long screen.
 You can explore the Advanced options if you like, but for this lab we assume you will just specify the basic configuration parameters.
   - For the `Topic name`, we recommend **NewOrder**.
 This is the topic to which, in this lab, a message will be published by ACE, each time a new order is created.
 If any application wants to subscribe to this message then they must be told what this value is.
  - Leave the `Partitions` as **1**.
 (For scalability in Production, you might specify **3** or more.)